 France is a big country, offering diverse attractions and surroundings.
-The population of France is only slightly greater than that of the UK, at 65 million, compared to the UK’s at 64 million, but the country area is more than twice the size.
+The population of France is only slightly greater than that of the UK, at 67 million, compared to the UK’s at 64 million, but the country area is more than twice the size.
 This is often cited as one of the most appealing features for the many Britons who consider moving here.

-This area is historically seen as the heart of France, home to a varied landscape, unspoilt countryside and areas of natural beauty.
+This area is historically seen as the heart of France, home to a surprisingly varied landscape, unspoilt countryside and areas of natural beauty.
 The region also has much to offer in terms of investment opportunity.
-As with the rest of the country, it is relatively easy to access from the UK.
-Still popular with British buyers, Central France is said to offer “la vraie France”, or “the real France” to those looking for an authentic French lifestyle.
+That said, access from the UK’s a little more difficult, but you’re rewarded with plenty of gorgeous, unspoilt natural scenery.

-The countryside and coastline are particularly attractive, and property prices are cheaper here than in other popular areas, such as the Dordogne.
-The region is also easily accessible from the UK, providing a popular base for second homeowners.
+The countryside and coastline are especially attractive – not to mention that property prices are cheaper here than in other popular areas.
+If you look at equally popular regions such as the Dordogne, the median prices are generally much higher.
+Furthermore, the region is also easily accessible from the UK, providing a popular base for second homeowners.

-The historical playground of artists, writers and the rich and famous, this is not only an area with great investment potential, but also has a thriving second home market.
+The historical playground of artists, writers and the rich and famous, this is not only an area with great investment potential, but also with a particularly thriving second home market.
 The area offers a wide variety of natural settings for those who are active outdoor enthusiasts, from skiing, to mountain biking, to canyoning.

-The France Buying Guide walks you step-by-step through each stage of the property buying process in France, with practical recommendations from our experts who have been through the process themselves.
+The France Buying Guide walks you step-by-step through each stage of the property buying process in France.
+Additionally, there are also practical recommendations from our experts who have been through the process themselves.
 The guide will help you to: